Ruben1863/mtk_lcm_tables_parser/README.md

 Optional arguments:
   -s, --silent			Suppresses text output
-  -h, --help			Prints this menu
+  -h, --help			Prints a menu like this
 ```

 Note: if you use a kernel binary you should do: right click on the file -> 7-zip -> Extract here.
 This should generate a new file called `kernel~`.
-This is the file you should use as input
+This is the file you should use as input.

+In case you want to use this tool in a Java IDE (like Intellij, Eclipse...), you have the source code at `source` folder.

 ## License
 This tool is licensed under the GNU General Public License (V3).
 See [LICENSE](https://github.com/Ruben1863/mtk_lcm_tables_parser/blob/main/LICENSE) for more details.